NxPKG/khulnasoft-docs/content/rules/transform/managed-transforms/configure.md

 {{<tabs labels="Dashboard | API">}}
 {{<tab label="dashboard" no-code="true">}}

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/), and select your account and website.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/), and select your account and website.

 2. Go to **Rules** > **Transform Rules**.

 3. Go to the **Managed Transforms** tab.

 4. Enable or disable the [desired Managed Transforms](/rules/transform/managed-transforms/reference/) by selecting the toggle next to each entry.
-The Cloudflare dashboard will only list available Managed Transforms according to your Cloudflare plan and product subscriptions.
+The Khulnasoft dashboard will only list available Managed Transforms according to your Khulnasoft plan and product subscriptions.

 {{</tab>}}
 {{<tab label="api" no-code="true">}}